Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Relation to Non-Malleable Two-Source Extractors

 \paragraph{Digest:} Note that the quasi-orthogonality of $\nmE$ was used in Cases~1 and~2.1, whereas the non-malleability of $\nmE$ (w.r.t derangements) was used in Case~2.2.
 In particular, Case~1 only uses the first condition of quasi-orthogonality, and does so in order to infer that the degrees of all vertices in the bipartite graph are approximately equal.
 In Case~2.1 the second quasi-orthogonality condition is used in order to assert that the neighborhoods of two different vertices in $V_\sigma$ are significantly different.
 This is useful only when the number of non-fixed-points in $V_{1-\sigma}$ is relatively small.
-When the number of non-fixed-points is large but no vertex is mapped to the other side (i.e., $T'=\emptyset$), we only use Case~2.2, which does not refer to quasi-orthogonality at all.
+When the number of non-fixed-points in both $V_\sigma$'s is large but few vertices are mapped to the other side (i.e., $|T'|\ll|T|$), we only use Case~2.2, which does not refer to quasi-orthogonality at all.
 Hence, we have the following~--